Emily Burnett: Early life

 Burnett was born in Cardiff, Wales, where she went on to study art.
 She has cited her father as an influence for getting into acting, recalling that he introduced her to films at a young age.

 Career

 In 2011, Burnett appeared in an episode of the CBBC series The Sparticle Mystery.
 She made her professional stage debut in a production of Love is the Revolution at the Soho Theatre.
 A year later, she starred in a production titled Beacons.
 In 2017, Burnett was cast in the CBBC series The Dumping Ground as Charlie Morris.
 She stayed in the series until 2019.
 For her role as Charlie, Burnett was awarded the 2019 British Academy Children's Award for Performer.
 She then starred in the S4C series Merched Parchus as Cai in 2019.
-A year later, Burnett was cast as Jas Salford in the CBBC series So Awkward.
+A year later, Burnett was cast as Jas Salford in the CBBC series So Awkward (replacing Ameerah Falzon-Ojo).
 Later in 2020, she appeared in an episode of the BBC soap opera Doctors as Zadie Stiller.
 In 2021, Burnett was cast in the Channel 4 soap opera Hollyoaks as Olivia Bradshaw.